 Run to Your Problems, Not Away From Them

-Phil Rizzuto was one of my first clients, back in the early days of Steiner Sports.
+Phil Rizzuto was one of my first clients, back in the early day.
 I managed to book the Scooter for some store appearance.
 This was around 1989.

 But when Phil tried to cash the $1,500 check I gave him for the appearance, it bounced.

 I was using a bank on Madison Avenue for my transactions back then.
 I had made an agreement with one of the managers, Mr. Gonzalez, that if my checking account went into the red, he’d cover a check for me as long as I could pay it back within a few days.